davicoscarelli/Button-for-Google-Calendar/README.md

 <img src="https://github.com/calendarbuttonpro/Button-for-Google-Calendar/blob/master/assets/Git%20preview.png" width="auto">
 </br>

-# Quick overview of your Google Calendar with one-click access to locations & documents
+# Quick overview of your Google Calendar™ with one-click access
+An exact replica of the legendary extension made by Manas Tungare.

-Get a button on your browser toolbar that you can easily click to see upcoming events from Google Calendar, without ever leaving your page.
-Access any map locations or attached documents in one click.
+Get a button on your browser toolbar that you can easily click to see upcoming events from Google Calendar™ without ever leaving your page.

 </br>

 # Features

-*   Displays a preview of your calendar in your browser.
+ * Displays events from your selected calendars.
-*   This extension shows events from whatever calendars you are logged in within Chrome.
-*   If you want to use a Google Apps calendar, you should login to that account first, then open the extension.
+ * Link to quick add events.
+ * Nearest event notifications.

+TROUBLESHOOTING
+• If you are having trouble authorizing or find a bug — please report about it on calendarbuttonpro@gmail.com.

 </br>